nvoynov/cleon/README.md

 # Cleon

 `Cleon` a set of basic classes for building clean systems.
 If you are familiar with `The Clean Architecture`, you'll catch everything at a glance.
 If not I doubted it serves to you.
-Just entities, interactors (services there, gateways, input ports, presenters.
+Just entities, interactors (services there), gateways, input ports, presenters.
 Just my `42` toward software construction and architecture questions :)

 For demonstration purpose I also created demo [Users](__TODO__) domain and [Users REST Service](__TODO__)  in the form of a Sinatra web application.